puppetlabs/puppet-docs/source/guides/install_puppet/install_gem.markdown

 * [Gentoo](https://github.com/puppetlabs/puppet/blob/master/ext/gentoo)
 * [Solaris](https://github.com/puppetlabs/puppet/blob/master/ext/solaris)

+Do not start the `puppet` or puppet master services yet.

 ### Create a Confdir and Config Files

 When you install with gems, your [confdir][] may be empty or missing.
 You will need to populate it with the required files